open-meteo/open-meteo/README.md

 You must include a link next to any location, Open-Meteo data are displayed like:

 <a href="https://open-meteo.com/">Weather data by Open-Meteo.com</a>

-NonCommercial: You may not use the material for commercial purposes.

 ## Source Code License